code-star/codestar-marp/readme.md

 - Make sure to **update the QR code's link** by replacing `example/` with the name of your slide deck's directory.
 - If you prefer a dark theme, uncomment `class: invert` in the front matter.
 - Presenter notes can be added using regular HTML comments, and will be visible on each slide when using the presenter mode.

+> [!TIP]
-To start presenter mode, move the mouse over the presentation and click the right button on the toolbar.
+> To start presenter mode, move the mouse over the presentation and click the right button on the toolbar.

 - To make a slide with multiple columns, use a `<div>` with the `columns` class:

     ```markdown